doki-theme/doki-theme-jetbrains/README.md

 ### Developing using IntelliJ Gradle

 You can simplify development process thanks to Intellij's **Gradle plugin**.
-Install the plugin, restart the IDE and you will be prompted with a window asking if you want to import the project as a Gradle project.
+Install the plugin, restart the IDE and you will be prompted with a window asking if you want to import the projectRef as a Gradle projectRef.
 After that IntelliJ will download the Gradle Wrapper and the tasks will appear in the Gradle Tool Panel on the right.

-Import the project from the `build.gradle` file and develop as normal.
+Import the projectRef from the `build.gradle` file and develop as normal.
 Make sure you select JDK 8 in the import wizard.
 The other defaults are fine.
 You can run the above mentioned CLI Gradle tasks directly in the "Gradle" Tool Window, which expands from the right side of the screen.
 To debug, find "runIde" in the list, right-click it, and choose Run/Debug.

 ---------------